 Painting Description

+A visual critique of how contemporary nutrition culture, marketing language, and body standards shape not only our choices — but our sense of self.
 Delivery bags, supplement jars, “0%” labels and coded faces become symbols of a world where health is quantified, identity is optimized, and the human body is treated as a product to be managed.

 Each figure, stripped of its face and replaced with a barcode block, reflects the subtle loss of autonomy beneath the promise of “better living.”
+The fractured, vivid color planes echo the tension between individuality and conformity — a body built through influences that rarely belong to us.

-Created as a commissioned piece for a clinical environment, the work mirrors the daily paradox of modern nutrition:
+Created as a commissioned piece for a clinical environment, the work mirrors the daily paradox of modern nutrition: when the tools that aim to help us can also reshape us into something standardized.

 In a culture of constant ‘improvement,’ even authenticity becomes supplemented.